 Starting the Conversation

 We’ll talk about a couple of ways to look for developers willing to work for equity, but there are a couple of general things that you should do first.

 For one thing, you should have done the homework on your product.
 You should be able to show, in solid numbers, how, when, and why your product is going to become profitable.
-Any decent developer willing to work for equity will want to see your market projections on things like the size of your audience, the cost of development, your revenue streams, and when those revenue streams will result in shares of a company that are worth the time that they are going to put into getting your app to that point.
+Any decent developer willing to work for equity will want to see your market projections on things like the size of your audience, the cost of development, your revenue streams.
+When those revenue streams will result in shares of a company that is worth the time that they are going to put into getting your app to that point.
 They get pitched often with new startup ideas.
 So do your homework to stand out.